 Sarah Hollis joined the AMAR U.S. team as the Development & Communications Officer in Spring 2016.
-Prior to her work with AMAR, Sarah served as the Director of Development for Timmy Global Health, a small international health organization based in her home state of Indiana.
+Prior to her work with AMAR, Sarah served as the Director of Development for Timmy Global Health, an NGO focusing on global public health based in her home state of Indiana.
 Through her work with Timmy, Sarah had the opportunity to lead a variety of fundraising and communication initiatives supporting public health and primary care projects throughout Latin America and the Caribbean.

-Sarah holds a Masters in Public Affairs degree from the School of Public and Environmental Affairs at Indiana University, where she concentrated in Nonprofit Management and Social Entrepreneurship.
+Sarah holds a Masters in Public Affairs degree from the School of Public and Environmental Affairs at Indiana University, where she concentrated in Nonprofit Management and International Development.
 She received her undergraduate degrees in both Communication and Spanish from Hanover College.

 Robert Dolan returned to the AMAR family in August 2015 as an AMAR U.S. Programs Officer after previously interning with AMAR’s London office in 2013.
 Prior to joining AMAR U.S., Robert worked at the global communications marketing firm, Edelman, where he managed communications and market work streams for several global companies and organizations.